PatrykKukula/pv-calculator/README.md

 <img width="856" height="806" alt="image" src="https://github.com/user-attachments/assets/35997c82-a36b-487f-9fd2-debe631420ce" />

 To see all the details, user need to go to the project route.
-All the details are available there, as well as buttons to update and remove project data or export materials for all the installation within project to excel.
+All the details are available there, as well as buttons to update and remove project data or export materials for all the installations within project to excel.
 Also, that route contains all the installations within the project (pageable).

 <img width="772" height="821" alt="image" src="https://github.com/user-attachments/assets/4834a7ce-25ca-4852-9cee-7706ca8b32f4" />